Director of Rosecrance Mulberry Center

 Dan is a 25-year firefighter with the Chicago Fire Department, which he has served as an officer for 19 years.
 Dan presently holds the rank of Battalion Chief/EMT and previously served as the Coordinator of the Chicago Firefighters’ Union Local 2 Employee Assistance Program.
 Dan is a Certified Employee Assistance Professional (CEAP), a Certified Alcohol and Drug Abuse Counselor (CADC), a Certified Labor Assistance Professional (LAP/C) and holds advanced training in Critical Incident Stress Management (CISM).
 Dan operated in the capacity of peer supporter in New York after the terrorist attack on Sept.
 11, 2001, and in Chicago following the E-2 nightclub disaster.
 Dan has been a member of the International Association of Firefighters Labor/EAP committee since 2002.
 Previously Dan worked six years as a counselor at a private hospital, where his experience included individual, group and family therapy for adolescents and adults in the area of addictions and behavior management.

 Director of Business Development

-Kelly Dinsmore is responsible for the development of new business relationships, joint ventures and outreach in Boone County, IL., and Wisconsin.
+Kelly Dinsmore is responsible for the development of new business relationships, joint ventures, the launch of new services lines and programs, as well as outreach in Boone County, IL., and Wisconsin.
 Kelly began her career in the behavioral health field at Rosecrance in 2002 as a Community Relations Representative in Chicago.
 Before returning in to 2008, Kelly spent three years as the National Outreach Manager for the Central Midwest for the Hazelden Foundation.
-Kelly earned a Bachelor’s degree in Speech Communication with a double emphasis in Radio/TV/Film and Interpersonal Communications from Eastern Illinois University and is a Illinois state-certified teacher of English and Speech in secondary education.
-She is currently getting her Master’s in Healthcare Administration through Bellevue University.
+Kelly earned a Bachelor’s degree in Speech Communication with a double emphasis in Radio/TV/Film and Interpersonal Communications from Eastern Illinois University and is an Illinois state-certified teacher of English, Speech, and Journalism, in secondary education.
+Kelly went on to earn a Master’s in Healthcare Administration from Bellevue University.
 Kelly is a board member of The Recovery Foundation in Madison, WI., a nonprofit foundation with the sole purpose of raising funds to support those who need financial assistance with drug and alcohol treatment.
-She is also a board member of Project Change Recovery High School, a charter school in the School District of Waukesha and one of two recovery high schools in Wisconsin.
+She is also a member of the American College of Healthcare Executives.

 Director of Communications